grange85/ahfow-www/_posts/2023-10-19-my-record-collection-079-damon-naomi-the-earth-is-blue-beautiful-close-double-a-song-for-you.md

  - *Artist:* Damon & Naomi
  - *Title:* The Earth is Blue
  - *Notes:* Bonus CD single with Beautiful Close Double and A Song For You
- - *Packaging:* Digipack ... now plastic free!
+ - *Packaging:* Digipack... now plastic free!
  - *Format:* CD/CDS
  - [Buy 'The Earth is Blue' on Bandcamp](https://damonandnaomi.bandcamp.com/album/the-earth-is-blue)